Choosing a Project

 These are group projects, but you will also be rewarded individually for special contributions to the project, or failure to provide a fair share of the effort.

-Most projects will use C++, Java, Python, or similar languages.
-The software will usually run on Unix, Windows, or Macintosh computers, tablets, or smartphones, but you are encouraged to use whatever is right for your particular product.
+Most projects will use C++, Java, Python, or Perl, on Unix, Windows, or Macintosh computers, tablets, or smartphones, but you are encouraged to use whatever is right for your particular product.

 Every project should use a project management system for their documentation and code.
 This should be chosen in conjunction with the client.
-Many projects use GitHub.
+One option is the GForge system provided by Computing and Information Science.